avinash-7562/devops-learning/README.md

 linux/ → Linux fundamentals and commands git/ → Git concepts and workflows

-More topics will be added as I progress in my DevOps journey.
+More topics will be added as I progress in my DevSecOps journey.